jlant/nwispy/README.md

 along a Unix pipeline. *nwispy* has a help menu that lists the current command line arguments/options that can be passed to *nwispy*.
-At this time, users can run *nwispy* using a shell with the appropriate flags to process NWIS files either stored locally on a user's machine or *nwispy* can retrieve and process files from the web based on a user request file.Please see [General Instructions](#general-instructions) for details on how to use nwispy.
+At this time, users can run *nwispy* using a shell with the appropriate flags to process NWIS files either stored locally on a user's machine or *nwispy* can retrieve and process files from the web based on a user request file.
+Please see [General Instructions](#general-instructions) for details on how to use nwispy.

 For full code documentation and tutorial on how to use *nwispy*, please visit: